Why you should trust Insurance.com

 Below are average Missouri rates by company for drivers with accidents and tickets on their driving record.

-Cheapest car insurance companies for tickets and accidents in Missouri
+Cheapest auto insurance in Missouri for drivers with tickets and accidents

 *USAA offers car insurance only to military members, veterans and their families.

-Insurance.com commissioned Quadrant Information Services in 2022 to field rates from up to six major insurers in every state across most ZIP codes.
-Driver profile: male, age 40, driving 2021 Honda Accord LX with full coverage of 100/300/100 with comprehensive and collision; $500 deductible.
+Insurance.com commissioned Quadrant Information Services in 2023 to field rates from major insurers in every state across most ZIP codes.
+Driver profile: male, age 40, driving a 2023 Honda Accord LX with full coverage of 100/300/100 with comprehensive and collision; $500 deductible.

 The car insurance rates for drivers with accidents and tickets are averaged based on rates for the following accidents and tickets: